-As a way of introducing the model of strategic management, we begin by discussing the "map and compass" -- our metaphor for the strategy process.
-In our view strategic management involves creating models or maps (processes) for thinking about strategy concepts but with the understanding that users will also have to think - reinvent the processes or use their compasses - when the maps no longer work or they lose their way.
-However, if strategic thinkers understand what they are trying to accomplish, through the compass (leadership) they will get back on track and be able to redesign their maps (current understanding of strategic management).
-This metaphor is useful in relating Mintzberg's design versus learning schools as well as management versus leadership.
+As a way of introducing the model of strategic management, we begin by discussing the "map and compass" - our metaphor for planning and learning.
+In our view, strategic management involves creating models or maps for thinking about strategy concepts but with the understanding that users will also have to think - reinvent or use their compasses.
+When the maps no longer work or they lose their way, however, if strategic thinkers understand what they are trying to accomplish they will get back on track and be able to redesign their maps (current understanding of strategic management).
+This metaphor is useful in relating Mintzberg's design school versus the learning school to our model of strategic management as it incorporates analytical approaches (strategic planning) as well as learning concepts (strategic thinking and managing the strategy).
 We explain that analytical or rational approaches to strategic management rely on the development of a logical sequence of steps or processes (linear thinking).
 Emergent models rely on intuitive thinking, leadership, and learning (lateral thinking).
 The analytical model is similar to a map whereas the emergent model is similar to a compass.
-Both may be used to plot a course to a defined destination but in some cases they may indicate different directions.
-Maps are better in known worlds, compasses are more helpful when there is less certainty and only a general sense of direction is indicated